jmarksk/MovieBusinessProject/README.md

+# Business Problem
+My task was to come up with 3 recommendations for Microsoft in connection with its interest in entering the film market and producing original content.

+# Data Understanding
+we were provided with data from several different sources: Box Office Mojo, Rotten Tomatoes, the IMDB, TMDB and TN.
+The data sets were of different sorts and contained different information.
+IMDB was the only SQL/relational database; all the others were either comma or tab separated formats.
+The concentration of the IMDB database was on the people associated with the movie.
+The concentration of the Box office Mojo and TN data were on the financial aspects of the movies.
+The concentration of the Rotten Tomatoes and TMDB data were on the fan ratings and other specifics of the movies.

-# Reading in data and initial exploratory analysis.
+# Read in data and initial exploratory analysis.

-# Dropping rows with null values as still have large dataset without them.
+# Drop rows with null values as still have large dataset without them.
-# Changing datatypes to numeric to increase workability.
+# Change datatypes to numeric to increase workability.

 # Find which studios produce movies.

-#See the distribution of films by studio
+# See the distribution of films by studio
 df2studios= df2['studio'].value_counts().head(20)
 ​
 df2studios